Skip to content

 The first decision was the choice of inference framework.
 Three options were evaluated:

-- Google Mediapipe: Strong framework, but not optimized for Jetson hardware — GPU acceleration does not engage the way NVIDIA’s own stack does
+• Google Mediapipe: Strong framework, but not optimized for Jetson hardware, since GPU acceleration does not engage the way NVIDIA’s own stack does

-- NVIDIA Deepstream: Leverages the Jetson’s hardware acceleration directly through GStreamer plugins and integrates seamlessly with TensorRT
+• NVIDIA Deepstream: Uses the Jetson’s hardware acceleration through GStreamer plugins and integrates directly with TensorRT

 Deepstream was the right choice.
 For object detection, YOLOv4 is used via the DeepStream-YOLO plugin, which integrates the model directly into the Deepstream pipeline.
 The decisive advantage: a single inference pass delivers detection and classification simultaneously.
 No two-stage process, no additional overhead.